mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 So, since then, I really understand myself, that I should do something positively.
 Positively or initiatively – moving towards something, by myself.
 Concentrating on jumping in there, and finish, achieve something.
 Even if I cannot do it.

 Well, before you do [something], always there [is a question]: “I can do,” “I cannot do.”
 But anyway, let’s do it.
-Don’t do it blindly; as best as you can, you have to know, you have to understand something, well, as much as possible.
-But still you cannot see the clear answer, [whether] you can do or you cannot do.
-But you should start to do.
+Don’t do it blindly; as best as you can, you have to know; you have to understand something, well, as much as possible.
+But still you cannot see the clear answer, [whether] you can do [it] or you cannot do [it].
+But you should start to do [it].
 And then, it’s pretty good for us.

-But most of people don’t do this.
-[They] always criticize, because [they] always try to get some clear answer: “I can do,” “I cannot do.”
+But most people don’t do this.
+[They] always criticize, because [they] always try to get some clear answer, “I can do” or “I cannot do.”
 Sometimes you can see [whether you can do it]; sometimes there is something you cannot know.

 So, since then, [I always answered] loudly “yes,” very positively.
-But even the answer is very important.
+Even the answer is very important.
 If you say [hesitantly] “yes” – that’s it, you know?
 Very naturally your life is something like that.
 But if you say “*yes*,” very positively and loudly, with confidence – you can do it, [or] you can do something.
 So that spirit is very important.

 So, for this, you should accept totally yourself, who you are.
 Human beings are pretty weak, and human beings possess lots of karmic life you don’t know.
-Karmic life leads you to go in a completely different direction, which you have never thought before.
+Karmic life leads you to go in a completely different direction which you have never thought before.
 That is karmic life.
 When you are born, immediately there is a karmic life with you.
 From this point, you cannot escape from your karmic life, which something set up, exactly.
-[For this,] you have to accept totally karmic life.
+[For this,] you have to totally accept karmic life.
 At that time, you can defend yourself against attack, externally or internally.
 And then, simultaneously to defend yourself means to do something positively.

 So that is, it says here, “Piercing, penetrating, one takes the drum and captures the flag.
 Fortified, entrenched, one inspects the front and oversees the rear.”
 Defense and offense are not two; [they are] simultaneously there.
 If you defend yourself, it is simultaneously [that] you do something positively.
 But if you do something positively, well, that is simultaneously you defend yourself.
 In other words, you protect yourself, [...] looking at your life for long run [...].